Wednesday, March 27, 2024

 Show and tell is always fun, but I think the highlight was Andrew's 3-d printed swift & yarn winder.
 While he's not taking orders (rats!!!), Andrew was generous enough to offer to donate a door prize for our June meeting, and another for the destash in November.

 Our March 23rd meetup will be at Rosedale Center in Roseville, and based on recent months, I expect to see a lot of friendly faces and some new ones as well.
-As usual, there will not be a meeting on April 13 due to the yarn shop hop.
 There's still space for a couple more people in Brenda's van, so don't hesitate to email or call to reserve your spot.
 If you are shop hopping on your own, but would like to meet up with us, send an email to ctclist@gmail.com to get a copy of the itinerary.
 We will meetup at the Mall of America in Bloomington on April 27.

 In May we'll be at the Wescott Library in Eagan with Gloria sharing her experience with Red Heart's All in One Granny Square Yarn, and leading us in a fun project.
 For June, we'll be road tripping to Isanti, Brenda has offered her van, and I'm sure there will be a couple of carpool options.
 We'll discuss details at the May meeting.